oarepo/oarepo-enrollment-permissions/README.md

         pass
 ```

 ## Configuration

-### Collections
+### Collection permissions configuration

-To use builtin collection permissions, you have to specify the path or query for filtering
+To use builtin collection permissions, you have to specify the path or query for filtering collections.
+There are two
-collections.
-There are two ways of doing that - global and per-search.
+ways of doing that - global and per-search.

 #### Global configuration